Show simple item record

 dc.identifier.urihttp://hdl.handle.net/10454/19574

 dc.description.abstractWe explored carers experiences during the COVID-19 pandemic in England to identify long-term impacts and implications, and to suggest future support for caregivers.
 Data were collected during COVID-19 rapid response studies (IDEAL-CDI; INCLUDE) from carers participating in a British longitudinal cohort study (IDEAL).
 Semi-structured interview data were compared to their accounts from previous interviews conducted during the first 18 months of the pandemic.
 There was indication of some return to pre-pandemic lifestyles but without appropriate support carers risked reaching crisis point.
-Evidence points to a need for assessment and management of support needs to ensure well-being and sustainable dementia caregiving.en_US
+Evidence points to a need for assessment and management of support needs to ensure well-being and sustainable dementia caregiving.

 dc.description.sponsorshipEconomic and Social Research Council (ESRC) through grant ES/V004964/1.
 Economic and Social Research Council (ESRC) and the National Institute for Health and Care Research (NIHR) through grant ES/L001853/2.
-Alzheimer’s Society, grant number 348, AS-PR2-16-001.en_US
+Alzheimer’s Society, grant number 348, AS-PR2-16-001.

 dc.rights© Policy Press 2023.
 This is a post-peer-review, pre-copy edited version of an article published in International Journal of Care and Caring.
-The definitive publisher-authenticated version [Collins R, Dawson E, Pentecost C et al (2023) Navigating the COVID-19 pandemic two years on: experiences of carers of people with dementia from the British IDEAL cohort.
+The definitive publisher-authenticated version [Collins R, Dawson E, Pentecost C et al (2024) Navigating the COVID-19 pandemic two years on: experiences of carers of people with dementia from the British IDEAL cohort.
 International Journal of Care and Caring.
-Accepted for Publication.] is available online at: https://doi.org/10.1332/239788223X16893442145108en_US
+8(4): 600-621.] is available online at: https://doi.org/10.1332/239788223X16893442145108

-dc.subjectCare servicesen_US
+dc.subjectCare services

-dc.subjectQuality of lifeen_US
+dc.subjectQuality of life

 dc.date.application2023-08-29

-dc.type.versionAccepted manuscripten_US
+dc.type.versionAccepted manuscript

 dc.date.updated2023-09-01T08:45:56Z